 School Internet Controls

-Proponents of school uniforms argue that they improve discipline and academic performance.
-Those against the issue say that uniforms violate a student's right to freedom of expression and harm students by not allowing them to show their individuality.
+Proponents of school uniforms advocate uniforms improve discipline, academic performance, and social concerns.
+Those against the issue say uniforms violate a student's right to freedom of expression and harm students by not allowing them to show their individuality.
 The pros and cons of school uniforms have received much attention over the years.

-Schools often ban cell phones to keep students focused in class.
-Should cell phones be banned in schools?
-The debate focuses on whether students should be allowed to have cell phones for cases of an emergency or if allowing cell phones can lead to cases of cheating, harassment and general disruptions.
+Schools often ban cellphones to keep students focused in class.
+Should cellphones be banned in schools?
+The debate focuses on whether students should be allowed to have cellphones for cases of an emergency or if allowing cellphones can lead to cases of cheating, harassment, and general disruptions.
 If cellphone use is to be limited in schools, what measures are appropriate for schools to take in enforcing these rules?

-Standardized tests determine whether students get into college, whether they get promoted to the next grade level and whether schools are doing a good job of teaching students.
-Can one test or series of standardized tests really determine how smart a student is or how well a school is doing?
+Standardized tests determine whether students get into college, whether they get promoted to the next grade level, and whether schools are doing a good job of teaching.
+Can one test or series of standardized tests determine how smart a student is or how well a school is doing?
 Are there appropriate times to use a standardized test and age groups to use them with?
 Furthermore, how are standardized tests made and is this method accurate?

 Entertainment Debate Topics